mycask/ftex/README.md

 Fortran 77 Tutorial: Fixes
 --------------------------

-This section documents all fixes for typos.
-The fixed text is emphasized in italics.
+### Section 3: Fotran 77 Basics

+  - In the original tutorial, in the "Continuation" subsection, there is a comment line that begins with `c23456789`.
+The text within parentheses on the same line is italicized as if it were not part of the comment.

+    In this project, the text within parentheses is not italicized and it is syntax highlighted like a comment.

 ### Section 4: How to Use Fortran on the Unix Computers at Stanford

-  - Original:
+  - The original tutorial contains this phrase:

-    > ..., you have translate the program into machine readable form.
+    > you have translate the program into machine readable form

-    Fix:
+    In this project, this phrase has been fixed to:

-    > ..., you have *to* translate the program into machine readable form.
+    > you have *to* translate the program into machine readable form

-  - Original:
+    The fix is emphasized in italics above.

+  - The original tutorial contains this phrase:

-    > You can separate these two step by using ...
+    > You can separate these two step by using

-    Fix:
+    In this project, this phrase has been fixed to:

-    > You can separate these two *steps* by using ...
+    > You can separate these two *steps* by using

+    The fix is emphasized in italics above.

 ### Section 5: Variables, Types, and Declarations